A favorite execution method of Dastardly Whiplash

 - At the climax of Rush Hour, Soo Yung's kidnappers outfit her with a vest covered in C4 charges, rigged to go off if triggered via remote or if the vest is removed.

 - The Captain America (1990) film has the hero tied to a rocket at the end of the first act, setting him up to be frozen and appear in modern day.

 - In Cars 2, Mater's filter is replaced by a bomb as a contingency plan to kill Lightning McQueen.
 He later uses it to coerce a confession from the Big Bad.

 - Happens occasionally in the Saw films.
 In particular Saw III, where one character is strapped to a bomb and must rip himself free of the chains before it goes off to escape, and the "Shotgun Collar" forced onto a doctor kidnapped to treat Jigsaw himself.

-- The plot of Thirty Minutes Or Less revolves around the hero being strapped to a bomb.
+- The plot of 30 Minutes or Less revolves around the hero being strapped to a bomb.
 And then being ordered to rob a bank or else be allowed to explode.

 - The hostages during the bank robbery in Hancock have explosives wrapped around their torsos.